argo49/htn-ChromeVoiceControl-Extension/README.md

 Close another tab in the window:
 `close example` or `close example.com`

+#### Creating Custom Tab Groups

+I) Navigate to Tools < Extensions
+II) Find SpeakUp extension and Click on 'Options'
+III) Enter the group name (i.e. school)
+IV) Enter a website url in the text field
+V) Create more custom groups if desired

 #### Example

 I usually use my dropbox and google drive when I study, so I`ve created a SpeakUp group called "school" with links to drive.google.com and dropbox.com.
 Now whenever I want to open these tabs, all I have to do is hit ctrl+shift+v say